Free & Open Source for Android

 -

-No. A built-in safety list permanently excludes your dialer, SMS app, settings, camera, and launcher.
+No. A built-in safety list permanently excludes your dialer, SMS app, camera, settings, system UI, and launcher.
 You cannot accidentally make your phone unusable.

 -